Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: DSNB and

 The \cnub{} is the population of relic neutrinos that were frozen out after decoupling from the thermal plasma.
 The weak interactions of the SM neutrinos became slower than the Hubble expansion rate around a photon temperature $T_\gamma \simeq 1\MeV$.
 Since then, neutrinos have been free-streaming and cooling down as a result of the expansion of the Universe.
 They are believed to have a Fermi-Dirac distribution today with a temperature $T_\nu \simeq 1.95\K$.
 Hence the number density of \cnub{} is given by

 where $g$ is the number of degrees of freedom.
 Looking at their temperature today, it is clear that these neutrinos have very low energy ($T_\nu \simeq 1.95\K \approx 0.17\,\mathrm{meV}$) compared to the DSNB.
 Their temperature $T_\nu$ today is slightly lower than the photons as the electrons and positrons annihilated after neutrino decoupling and deposited their energy into the photon bath heating it up approximately by a factor of $(11/4)^{1/3}$.
-Although we do not know the absolute masses of the SM neutrinos, the atmospheric mass difference $\Delta m_\mathrm{atm}^2=2.5\times 10^{-3}\,\mathrm{eV^2}$ tells us that at least one of the neutrino mass states is nonrelativistic today\,\cite{Esteban:2020cvm}.
+Although we do not know the absolute masses of the SM neutrinos, the atmospheric mass difference $\Delta m_\mathrm{atm}^2=2.5\times 10^{-3}\,\mathrm{eV^2}$ tells us that at least two neutrino mass states are non\-re\-la\-ti\-vis\-tic today\,\cite{Esteban:2020cvm}.